Recovered Bomellida Document Archives

 SUBJECT: LIAISON WITH REGIONAL BAKERIES AND CONFECTIONERS

-The committee is requesting a 25% increase in the production of honey-cakes, rock candies, and glazed nut clusters to meet the projected demand for the upcoming January 1963 observance.
-The aim is to ensure supply remains stable to prevent price inflation of ritual goods.
+The committee is requesting an increase in the production of lollipops and chocolate bars to meet projected demand for the upcoming January 1963 holiday.
+The aim is to ensure supply remains stable for those exchanging sweets to foster warmth and kindness.

 Page Number: 7